leilagharoni/leilagharoni/README.md

 - Developing dashboards on Tableau and Power BI.
 - Data analysis and reporting using Google Sheets and Excel.

-### 📚 Projects

-Welcome to my portfolio, where I showcase my projects.

 ### 🛠️ Tools

 - Language: SQL, Python